 Hold Person 5e

 Hold Person is a straightforward control spell that’s been around since the early days of DND.
 It’s a classic “save-or-suck” spell that can offer tremendous utility or fizzle out uselessly.
 With the right applications of the spell and a good understanding of the rules, we can make the most of Hold Person.
+This guide will cover how.

-What Does Hold Person Do in 5e?
+How Does Hold Person Work in 5e?

 When you cast Hold Person, the target(s) must make a Wisdom saving throw with a DC equal to your spell save DC.
 If they fail, they are paralyzed for up to 1 minute.
 If they succeed, nothing happens.